GreatYisa/Banking-on-Analytics/README.md

 ✓ Reporting & Documentation: Export the segmented dataset and document the methodologies employed in the project.

 ✓ Customer Segmentation: Decide on segmentation criteria and use the RFM scores to Segment customers into groups.

+# Dataset
+The first dataset can be found in the dataset folder.
+Below is a link to the second dataset (Transaction_dataset) for the project.
+It is a large dataset with the amount of 283041 rows link to dataset - https://drive.google.com/file/d/19TCGl1dHKmRdG_awTd2JAaB11WPuZEVQ/view?usp=sharing